M66B/FairEmail/SETUP.md

 To add an account, tap on *Manage accounts* and tap on the orange *add* button at the bottom.
 Select a provider from the list, enter the username, which is mostly your email address and enter your password.
-If you use Gmail, tap *Select account* to fill in the username and password.
 Tap *Check* to let FairEmail connect to the email server and fetch a list of system folders.
 After reviewing the system folder selection you can add the account by tapping *Save*.